DEFRA/defra-docker-dotnetcore/README.md

 This image uses the [Defra Docker Shared Jenkins library](https://github.com/DEFRA/defra-docker-jenkins) to abstract pipeline complexity from repository.
 See repository for further usage details.

+## Image vulnerability scanning

+A GitHub Action runs a nightly Anchore Engine scan of the image published to Docker, and will build and scan pre-release images on push.

+This ensures Defra services that use the parent images are starting from a known secure foundation, and can limit patching to only newly added libraries.

+ For more details see [Image Scanning](IMAGE_SCANNING.md).

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: